wnagele/docker-piaware/README.md

 ### Environment variables
 Use `BEAST_PORT_30005_TCP_ADDR` and `BEAST_PORT_30005_TCP_PORT` to configure the connection details for the Beast data feed.
 If you link in a container named `beast` that exposes port 30005 these will be set by Docker directly.

+MLAT support is enabled by default.
+You can set `MLAT` to `no` if you would like to disable it.